Energy in Azerbaijan: History

-According to the World Energy Trilemma İndex, compiled by the World Energy Council for 2017, Azerbaijan has taken the 31st place (BBA) among 125 countries.
+According to the World Energy Trilemma İndex, compiled by the World Energy Council for 2017, Azerbaijan has taken 31st place (BBA) among 125 countries.

-According to the Global Energy Architecture Performance Index report 2017, compiled by the World Economic Forum, Azerbaijan ranked 36th out of 127 countries with a 0.67 score.

-According to the 2016 report of the organization mentioned above, Azerbaijan ranked 32nd out of 126 countries with 0.68 score.
-Economic growth and development was 0,68 score, environmental sustainability 0.57 score, energy access and security 0.79 score.
+According to the Global Energy Architecture Performance Index report for 2017, compiled by the World Economic Forum, Azerbaijan ranked 36th out of 127 countries with a 0.67 score.
+According to the 2016 report from the same organization, Azerbaijan ranked 32nd out of 126 countries with a 0.68 score.
+Economic growth and development had a 0.68 score, environmental sustainability a 0.57 score, and energy access and security a 0.79 score.

-On April 19, 2019, SOCAR president Rovnag Abdullayev and BP’s regional president for Azerbaijan, Georgia, and Turkey, Garry Johns signed a contract cost $6 billion.
-The final investment decision on the Azeri Central East (ACE) platform, which is planned to be built on the Azeri-Chirag-Gunashli (ACG) block, has been adopted at the signing ceremony.
-The construction is scheduled to start in 2019, and the completion is scheduled for mid-2022.
+On April 19, 2019, SOCAR president Rovnag Abdullayev and BP’s regional president for Azerbaijan, Georgia, and Turkey, Garry Johns signed a contract for $6 billion.
+The final investment decision on the Azeri Central East (ACE) platform, which is planned to be built on the Azeri-Chirag-Gunashli (ACG) block, was adopted at the signing ceremony.
+Construction was scheduled to start in 2019, and the completion was scheduled for mid-2022.